livingmap/documentation-LivingMapSDK/source/introduction/upgrade-guide.rst

     :depth: 2
     :local:

-No upgrade guides required at present.
+No upgrade guide required for LivingMapSDK 10.0.